joomlatools/joomlatools-pages/README.md

 # Joomlatools Pages

+### What is Joomlatools Pages?

-Joomlatools Pages is a simple, static content generator for **[Joomla](http://www.joomla.org)**.
-It's inspired by the ideas and concepts of flat-file CMS systems like [Jekhyll]( https://jekyllrb.com), [Grav](https://getgrav.org/), etc. Pages takes your html content or renders Markdown, Twig, Joomla templates, ... spits out the result and injects it in your site.
+Joomlatools Pages is an easy to use **dynamic page generator** for [Joomla](http://www.joomla.org) inspired by the ideas and concepts of flat-file CMS systems like [Grav](https://getgrav.org/) and [Statamic](statamic.com) and static site generators like [Jekyll]( https://jekyllrb.com), [Hugo](https://gohugo.io), [Gatsby](https://www.gatsbyjs.org/) etc.

+Pages takes your Markdown files, custom HTML or PHP code churns through layouts to create a page, then injects that back into your site.
+Throughout that process, you can tweak how you want the page to look, what data gets displayed in the layout, and more.

+Pages has a **flat-file bias**, and **doesn't require a database** to work.
+The content you’ll render on your site is generally written using Markdown, but you can use any kind of data source, like a, MySQL or NoSQL database, a [headless CMS](https://headlesscms.org) or a web service like [Contentful](https://www.contentful.com).

 ### Why Joomlatools Pages?

-For the rebuild of [Joomlatools.com](http://joomlatools.test/blog/services/introducing-our-brand-new-website) we needed a solution that allowed us to easily include and update static content into our site.
-Using Joomla modules would make the site very hard to manage.
-Pages solves this in an elegant and  simple way, and not to mention it's super fast too!
+For the rebuild of [Joomlatools.com](http://joomlatools.test/blog/services/introducing-our-brand-new-website) we needed a solution that would allow us to easily include, and update, content on our site.
+Using Joomla articles and modules would make the site very hard to manage.
+Pages solves this in an elegant and simple way, not to mention it's super fast and easy to work with too!

 ### Who is Joomlatools Pages for?

 Joomlatools Pages is for website developers and designers who create bespoke Joomla sites and have experience with html, markdown, etc.

 ## Requirements